-With this in mind, we’ve put together a collection of 25 top interview questions that will show you whether any candidate is a fit for your organization.
+With this in mind, we’ve put together a collection of 25 top interview questions that will show you whether any candidate could be a good fit for your organization.

 Some of these might seem boring or “obvious”, but they serve a purpose.
 They’re the perfect way to ease candidates into the interview and get the background information you need.

 1. How did you hear about the role?

 While seemingly innocuous, this question serves an important purpose.
 Your company is probably spending significant budget every year on employer branding, advertising and candidate attraction.
 It’s important to understand what is working!

 You need to know whether the messaging your company is investing in is resonating with the right candidates.
 Make a note of the answers to see whether specific trends emerge.
 For example, maybe high quality candidates all come across your brand on Twitter, suggesting you should invest more in that medium.

 It’s true that you can rely on analytics, providing you have them in place, to tell you where traffic is coming from, and that many applications have a ‘how did you hear about us’ section.
 However, hearing the answer directly from candidates, and spotting correlations between promotional channel and candidate quality, will give you deeper, more useful insights.

 2. What do you know about the company?

 This is simple but effective: it shows you how much research a candidate has done.

 In an ideal world, you just want to hire candidates that are genuinely excited about a job at your company, not just a job in general.
 Don’t dwell too long on answers to this question.

 The goal is simply to find out if a candidate has put a little time in on your website and looked through online materials.
 If they have, move on.

 3. Why did you apply?

 We all need to pay our bills, but it’s important to check that this is not the sole motivation for a candidate.
 They’re likely to be a more productive and happy employee if they identify with your company in some way.